Get the best life insurance rate when flat extras are involved.

 Most occupations do not require an additional expense.

-Most life insurers have occupation classes depending on the type of job you have.
+Most life insurers have occupation classes depending on your job type.

 Occupations such as police or fire are not typically rated.

-Astronauts, professional race car drivers, boat racers receive the most expensive ratings.
+Astronauts, professional race car drivers, and boat racers receive the most expensive ratings.

 Avocation Flat Extras

-A big factor in determining your life insurance rate is your level of experience.
+A significant factor in determining your life insurance rate is your level of experience.

 Underwriters look to see if you are operating at your level of proficiency,